 A pending Google patent published this past week describes how the locations of entities included in queries might be identified from information found in the search engine’s query logs, based upon click histories and other information.
 Query log information may also be used to associate locations with websites and web pages.

 Are the Empire State Building or the Golden Gate Bridge places, or are they things?
-A search for just [Washington monument] or [Eiffel tower] doesn’t actually specify a physical address.
+A search for just [Washington monument] or [Eiffel tower] doesn’t specify a physical address.
 Search for the [Statue of Liberty] and chances are that you want the one in the New York Harbor, but if your search was conducted in Paris, France, you might have wanted to see one of the ones in Paris (yes, there’s more than one).
 There are a number of replicas of the statue worldwide.
 How do you find entity locations?

 A search for [concord point lighthouse hotels] returns several pages that successfully point out that the lighthouse is in Havre de Grace Maryland, even though my query doesn’t mention the actual location.
 Is the search engine just finding the most relevant results for those keywords, or is it identifying the location of the lighthouse, and then trying to find web sites that are the best match both for the query term and the location?

 A search for [hotels near central park] might be assuming that hotels near Manhattan’s Central Park in New York will be returned in search results, but again there are many central parks, and probably many people searching for hotels near one of them.
 Searches for [empire state building] or [golden gate bridge] that include some geographic information with them like a city or state name aren’t too difficult for a search engine to return results for.